ajmccredie/fudge-kitchen/README.md

 ## Marketing
 ### Business model
 This site works on the principle of Business to Customer.
 The user is able to purchase the products directly from the business and have them shipped straight to them.
 A login is required to complete the purchase, but this has the advantage to the user that they can then track their order.
-There are further advantages and additional features available to registered users, newsletter suscribers and those who purchase an annual subscription.
+There are further advantages and additional features available to registered users, newsletter subscribers and those who purchase an annual subscription.

 ### Core business intent
 To provide a simple and satisfying shopping experience for customers, allowing them to easily find the products they want and to make selections and purchases without problems.